Docs / Device Manual

 1. Open the enclosure (six cover screws) — the USB-C port has no pass-through, so the cover must be off.

-2. Place the device in BLE mode (see Entering BLE Mode).
-Confirm the steady blue LED.
+2. Place the device in BLE mode (see Entering BLE mode).
+Confirm the steady cyan LED.

 3. Connect the device to your computer with a USB-C to USB-C data cable, plugged directly into the computer with no dongle, hub, or USB-A adapter in between.
-Dongles can interfere with the automated upgrade process.
-Many USB-C cables are also charge-only and won't work for firmware updates — if you're not sure, use a cable that came with a phone or tablet.
+Many USB-C cables are also charge-only and won’t work — if unsure, use a cable that came with a phone or tablet.

-4. In Chrome or Firefox, sign in to CollarID.org and open the Firmware tab.
+4. In Chrome or Edge, open the Update Device page and sign in.
 Connect to the device when it appears in the list.

 5. Put the device into DFU mode.
 The device will disconnect over BLE — this is expected.